TheV123/EarthquakeHistoricalDataAnalysis/website/intro.md

 # Introduction

 We are interested in furthering the development models which can accurately predict earthquakes.
-Our goal is to perform an in-depth analysis on an existing model to see how it aligns with observed United States Geological Survey (USGS) records on earthquakes.
-We aim to do this using a combination of advanced data analysis techniques.
-Our assessment will help conclude whether this model can provide predictuve insights about seismic activity, or if a new direction is required to advance this research.
+Our goal is to perform an in-depth analysis on the Epidemic Type Aftershock
+Sequence (ETAS) to see how it aligns with observed United States Geological Survey (USGS) records on earthquakes.
+We aim to do this using a combination of many advanced data analysis techniques and will provide helpful charts and graphs showing this comparison.
+We also hope to find trends and statistics within recorded earthquake data in USGS to help future model authors to better predict earthquakes

 - - -
 ## About Us